 In Pulseman, the final level is basically nothing but awkwardly realistic platforming over several bottomless pits and the occasional room throwing Goddamned Bats into the mix.

 Corona Mountain in Super Mario Sunshine was essentially a trek through a volcano filled with deathtraps that was not as effectively designed as the Bowser levels in Super Mario 64 or Galaxy; that kind of dangerous platforming was rare apart from the parts where Shadow Mario steals your FLUDD.
 And the final boss is very easy.

 Super Mario Galaxy has this with the Grand Finale Galaxy.
 You'd think this would be a hard level like Grandmaster Galaxy or World S8 Crown, right?
 It's not, it's just the game's intro, with purple coins added.
 The atmosphere is nice enough, but it's not really much of a level nor a decent true finale.
-The Snow Cap Galaxy is another potential example, it's the last Hungry Luma galaxy level and doesn't do anything with the snow level theme at all.

-New Super Mario Bros Wii's final level is nothing but a couple of short rooms leading up to the final battle with Bowser.
+New Super Mario Bros.
+Wii's final level is nothing but a couple of short rooms leading up to the final battle with Bowser.
 Compare this to the final level of the original New Super Mario Bros., which was a Gimmick Level through and through (containing switches that flip the entire level upside down and a throwback area to the maze castle levels from the first game).

 Croc 2 has two quite detailed worlds being the Home world and the Ice world.
 It then has Caveman world which has a drop in quality, followed by the abysmal Inca world, which has only two levels, one of which revolves entirely around collecting 30 gobbos from a huge, dull pyramid.
 Possible reasons for this might be that the company was running out of budget at the time, but it ended up delivering far little than it promised.

-Rayman 3: The last level is far from terrible, but it does feature a certain ammount of recycled elements (partly made up for with the flying sections).
+Rayman 3: Hoodlum Havoc: The last level is far from terrible, but it does feature a certain amount of recycled elements (partly made up for with the flying sections).
 Additionally, it's never explained how Globox escaped from the Hoodlum HQ and found the flying vehicle (not to mention the nice shades).
 The best example of this, however, is the final part of the final boss, which quickly starts feeling long and dull (not made any better by the mediocre music and awful background).